 Jacob Larkin, MD

-Assistant Professor, University of Pittsburgh, Dept. of Ob/Gyn/RS, Div. of Maternal-Fetal Medicine
+Assistant Professor, University of Pittsburgh, Department of Obstetrics, Gynecology & Reproductive Sciences, Division of Maternal-Fetal Medicine

 I am a practicing Maternal-Fetal Medicine physician, and my research is directed towards answering challenges encountered at the bedside.
 In particular, work in our lab focuses on the mechanistic and clinical determinants of fetal growth abnormalities, particularly fetal growth restriction.
 Fetal growth restriction confers risk for stillbirth, neonatal death and morbidity, as well as long-term health problems throughout an individual’s lifetime.
 Despite these broad public health implications, early delivery remains the only therapy to treat, prevent, or ameliorate fetal growth restriction.
 Moreover, there is limited consensus on the appropriate diagnostic criteria or management strategies for fetal growth restriction, leaving broad gaps in our understanding of the optimal ways to define and manage this common clinical problem.